-[ Below are excerpts from the 7 March 2012 NewScientist article: How to dismantle a nuclear reactor about the costs and challenges of dismantling nuclear power plants in Europe.
+Preface.
+Below are excerpts of articles about the costs and challenges of dismantling nuclear power plants in Europe.

 Other decommissioning news:

 2018: Clearing the Radioactive Rubble Heap That Was Fukushima Daiichi, 7 Years On.
 The water is tainted, the wreckage is dangerous, and disposing of it will be a prolonged, complex and costly process.
 The Japan Center for Economic Research, a private think tank, said the cleanup costs could mount to some $470 billion to $660 billion and take far longer than the initial 30-40 year estimate.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report

 Jim Green.
 2019.
 Nuclear decommissioning era approaches.
 Ecologist.